SaraRasoulian/DotNet-WebAPI-Vue-Portfolio/README.md

 <h2> Personal Portfolio Website ✨ </h2>

-<p>This repository contains a dynamic and responsive portfolio website with an admin panel.</p>
+This repository contains a dynamic and responsive portfolio website with an admin panel.
-<p>The backend is built with ASP.NET Core Web API, the frontend with Vue JS, and the database with PostgreSQL.</p>
+The backend is built with **ASP.NET Core Web API**, the frontend with **Vue JS**, and the database with **PostgreSQL**.

 <h2>Demo 💻 </h2>